himanshu-kumar-verma/Task-2-Data-Visualization-and-Storytelling/01_README.md

 # 📊 Superstore Sales Analysis — Power BI Dashboard Project

-- This repository contains a complete end-to-end Business Intelligence project using Microsoft Power BI.
+- This repository contains a complete end to end Business Intelligence project using Microsoft Power BI.

 - The goal is to analyze Superstore sales data, identify key insights, and develop a fully interactive dashboard for business decision making.